AFC Grants Application Guide

 1.1 Program Goal

-The Age-friendly Communities (AFC) Grant Program is funded by the Ministry of Health (the Ministry) and delivered in partnership by BC Healthy Communities (BCHC).
+The Age-friendly Communities (AFC) Program is funded by the BC Ministry of Health and run in partnership with BC Healthy Communities (BCHC).

-The AFC grants are one component of the broader AFBC Program.
-To help local and Indigenous governments, organizations, and communities achieve the vision of building age-friendly communities, the broader AFBC Program is comprised of three components:
+The AFC grants are one part of the larger Age-friendly Communities Program.
+This program helps local and Indigenous governments, organizations, and communities work toward the goal of creating age-friendly places to live.
+The AFC Program has three main parts:

-2. Tools and resources developed and curated for age-friendly planning; and
+2. Tools and resources created and collected to support age-friendly planning; and,

 1.2 Applicant Eligibility